 Dental hygienists are skilled healthcare workers who typically work in dentists' offices.
-They must be trained in techniques, skills and concepts related to dental care and need to gain state licensure.
+They must be trained in techniques, skills and concepts of dental care and need to gain state licensure.
 Their job duties center around cleaning patients' teeth and giving instruction in proper dental hygiene.
 This may be a good career for those who enjoy working directly with people and have an interest in healthcare jobs.

 |Required Education||Associate's degree|